The african cichlid is one of the most satisfying fish to keep for a number of reasons.

 Other cichlid fish in the tank are the Labidochromis sp.
 "Hongi" (hiding at the back) and the Labidochromis pallidus.

 The water conditions vary for the many types of cichlid though most African types prefer slighlty alkaline, hard water conditions which most resemble their natural habitat.

-It is said it is best not to mix cichlids from different lakes with the exception of Lake Malawi and Lake Victoria as the ph level requirements can be too different.
+It is said it is best not to mix cichlids from different lakes with the exception of Lake Malawi and Lake Victoria as the pH level requirements can be too different.

-Although "overcrowding" can be used as a technique to stop your African Cichlids from becoming too aggressive, it is a general rule of thumb to keep about one adult fish (approximately 5" in size) for every 5 gallons of water.
-If you go beyond this you need to consider more carefully your filtration and water change schedules.
+Although "overcrowding" can be used as a technique to stop your African Cichlids from becoming too aggressive, it is a general rule of thumb to keep about one adult fish (approximately 5" in size) for every 5 gallons of water (roughly 19 litres).

 If you look after their environment a cichlid can live to be 20 years old.
 But you have to be switched on in terms of looking after their environment.

 You can see some great examples of many type of